Mikos321/mic-array/README.md

 # Spidermic
  ![Spidermic](img/spidermic_sphere.JPG)
 Spidermic is an low cost circular microphone array.
-For use in measurement applications such as [ambisonics](https://github.com/AppliedAcousticsChalmers/ambisonics-for-insta360-pro).
+For use in audio measurement applications such as [ambisonics](https://github.com/AppliedAcousticsChalmers/ambisonics-for-insta360-pro).
 ## Features
 * Low cost spherical microphone array with up to 15 omnidirection microphones.
 * Plug and play compatible with [Minidsp MCHstreamer](https://www.minidsp.com/products/usb-audio-interface/mchstreamer-lite).